brycie-boy/The_Cosmos/In The Buddha’s Words Chapter V. THE WAY TO A FORTUNATE REBIRTH.md

 - Highlight(pink) - Location 2636
 they are usually known as the ten pathways of unwholesome and wholesome kamma.5 The ten are subdivided by way of the three “doors of action”—body, speech, and mind.

+- Highlight(pink) - Location 2589
+Such volition may remain purely mental, generating mental kamma that occurs as thoughts, plans, and desires; or it may come to expression outwardly through manifest bodily and verbal actions.

 - Highlight(pink) - Location 2638
 Taking the unwholesome first, there are three kinds of bodily misconduct: killing, stealing, and sexual misconduct;